wxt9861/ynab/README.md

 1. To be budgeted amount
 2. Current month's budgeted amount
 3. Current month's remaining balance of any specified category
+4. Number of transactions needing approval
+5. Number of unclearaed transactions
+6. Number of overspent categories

 To keep api usage low, the sensor updates every 5 minutes.